brunoarine/whalesniffer/README.md

 ```shell
 python run.py
 ```
-The program will try different strategies and will output a table containing execution time and IoU stats for each strategy.
-Additional data will be stored in:
+The program will try different strategies and output a table containing execution time and IoU stats.
+It will also store additional data in:

-- `/reports/`: estimated whale rectangle for each image file, along with some performance metrics (in csv format).
+- `/reports/`: estimated whale rectangle for each image file, along with some performance metrics (in CSV format).
 - `/reports/images`: two of the best and worst cases for each segmentation strategy.

 ## Methodology

+The data set provided in this repository is a downsampled version of [Kaggle's Right Whale Recognition challenge data set](https://www.kaggle.com/c/noaa-right-whale-recognition/data).
+The image files comprise only the first hundred images from the original set, and they were resized to 640x480 px to reduce disk usage and execution time.
+All images were annotated by hand.

 The pre and post-processing steps for this work are shown in the flowchart below: